guywhorley/rails-faststart/readme.md

 ## Overview

-The rails_create.cmd file automates commonly-performed tasks during Ruby on Rails project creation.<br>
+The rails_faststart.cmd file automates commonly-performed tasks during Ruby on Rails project creation.<br>

 1. <q>rails new %1</q> is issued, creating a new rails project.<br>
 2. The project's Gemfile is appended with the names of your favorite gems.<br>